sym3tri/real-maas-graphs/README.md

 - clone this repo
 - run `npm install`
 - run `scripts/web-server.js`
-- clone `https://github.com/sym3tri/monprox` (a simple pass-thru proxy that does auth for you)
+- `git clone git://github.com/sym3tri/monprox.git` (a simple pass-thru proxy that does auth for you)
 - put your creds into `monprox/config.json`
 - run `node monprox.js`
 - point your browser to `http://localhost:8000`